RyanMoussouni/recsyspm/README.md

 ## Recommendation

-The notebook notebook.ipynb provides an exploratory data analysis of the extracted features. and showcases the results of the various recommender systems.
+The notebook notebook.ipynb provides an exploratory data analysis of the extracted features and showcases the results of the various recommender systems.